OG-Hunter/seditiontracker.github.io-/docs/_suspects/joshua-haynes.md

 perpwalk:
 quote: "We attacked the CNN reporters and the fake news and destroyed tens of thousands of dollars of their video and television equipment here‘s a picture behind me of the pile we made out of it."
 title: Joshua Haynes arrested on July 1, 2021
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on October 4, 2022.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true